derekjchow/kelvin/doc/tutorials/writing_kelvin_programs.md

 bazel run //tests/cocotb/tutorial:tutorial
 ```

-You should the following in the console output:
+You should see the following in the console output:

 ```bash
 I got [8994 8995 8996 8997 8998 8999 9000 9001]